-Ann Coulter: Jeffrey Epstein May Allegedly Have Blackmail Material on Elites
+Ann Coulter: Jeffrey Epstein May Have 'Blackmail Material' on Elites

 Coulter replied, “And international leaders and politicians, that’s why I think the biggest question is: Who is funding all this?
 It seems — I’m not saying that this is true … one of my theories was that [Jeffrey Epstein] was like the concierge for the underage sex ring, and rich men would pay him to go to Orgy Island or down to Palm Beach or New York … and he’d arrange [sexual liaisons] and they’d pay him to have all these places.
 He was just like the concierge of these places, getting the girls there.”

-Coulter continued, “But I don’t think there are that many billionaires who have this particular weird sexual fetish .
+Coulter continued, “But I don’t think there are that many billionaires who have this particular weird sexual fetish.
 This isn’t normal.
 So you need both, hundreds of millions of dollars, a weird sexual fetish, and you’re willing to pay Jeffrey Epstein, so it does make you think that there could be a state sponsor behind this.
 Again, I don’t think it’s Russia, but let’s say it is to keep the left interested.”

 Former Palm Beach State Attorney Barry Krischer, a Democrat, opted against charging Jeffrey Epstein after local authorities delivered evidence to him, explained Coulter.